John Walch: Recognition

 Walch received a Kennedy Center Fund for New American Plays award for The Dinosaur Within; the Marc Klein Playwriting Award for Jesting with Edged Tools; three Austin Critics Table Awards for "Best Original Script" for Craving Gravy, Circumference of a Squirrel, and The Dinosaur Within; the James Michener Fellowship from the Michener Center for Writers at University of Texas, where he earned his MFA in Playwriting; the 2003 Osborn Award from the American Theatre Critics Association, recognizing an emerging American playwright; and the Charlotte Woolard Award from the Kennedy Center, recognizing a promising new voice in the American theatre.
 He served as artistic director of Austin Script Works and has taught playwriting at the University of Texas at Austin and the University of Iowa.

 Commissions include: Manhattan Theatre Club, where he was an Alfred P. Sloan playwriting fellow, The Playwrights' Center of Minneapolis, and Actors Theatre of Louisville.
-Mr. Walch currently lives in Brooklyn, New York and is at work on the book for a musical.
+Mr. Walch currently lives in Fayetteville, Arkansas and is at work on the book for a musical.